axieinfinity/ronin-documentation/docs/node-operators/mainnet/validator.md

 description: Run a validator node on the mainnet.
 ---

 # Run a validator node
 This guide demonstrates how to run a validator node from a Docker image.
+Validators on Ronin are required to run a bridge operator node as well as the validator node.
+After you install and run the validator, proceed to set up your [bridge operator node](./bridge.md).

 ## Prerequisites
 ### Install Docker